scottchiefbaker/dool/README.md

 of your system at the same time.
 It also includes a robust plug-in architecture to allow monitoring other system metrics.

+### Installation:

+Single user:
+1. Download the [latest release](https://github.com/scottchiefbaker/dool/releases) archive file
+2. Extract the archive to an appropriate directory on your system
+3. Create a symlink to the `dool` script in your `$PATH`

+System wide (as root):
+1. `make install`

 ### Usage:

     dool [--preset] [--plugin] [delay]